There are many different assessments tools that Psychologists can use to help you answer the big question – “Who am I?”

-There are three self-report questionnaire based personality assessments that Psychologists may give to you in session if it is important to be thorough and accurate in determining who you are, what you struggle with, and what your diagnosis may be (if you have one).
+There are three self-report questionnaire based personality assessments that Psychologists may give to you in session if it is essential to be thorough and accurate in determining who you are, what you struggle with, and what your diagnosis may be (if you have one).
 These are the 567-item Minnesota Multiphasic Personality Inventory (MMPI-2), the 344-item Personality Assessment Inventory (PAI), or the 175-item Millon Clinical Multiaxial Inventory (MCMI-III).
 These Personality Assessments have good psychometric properties, meaning that they are reliable, valid and useful, and also have questions in them to determine if you are lying or portraying yourself in an unrealistically positive or negative way.
-They are time consuming to fill out and score up however, so it is important to determine if it is worth the cost for the extra accuracy that it may bring in helping you to figure out who you are.
+They are time-consuming to fill out and score up, however, so it is essential to determine if it is worth the cost for the extra accuracy that it may bring in helping you to figure out who you are.

 Another self-report questionnaire that can be given in session to determine what you are struggling with is the Young Schema Questionnaire, but this is likely to be only used if you are undergoing Schema Therapy.
 This is a longer-term type of therapy that is recommended for clients that haven’t benefited as much as they would like from traditional Cognitive Behavioural Therapy (CBT).

 I have also sometimes recommended the Meyers-Briggs Type Inventory, and this can be good for determining what career may be suitable for you.
-I personally don’t find it as useful, because it categorizes everyone into one of 16 personality types, which isn’t much more than the 12 different star signs.
-I have a similar issue with the DISC personality assessment (4 types) that is often used in business settings or the Enneagram of Personality (9 types), but other people swear by their accuracy and usefulness in helping us to understand who we are and why we do what we do, so please feel free to check them out and see for yourself if you are interested.
+I personally don’t find it as useful, because it categorises everyone into one of 16 personality types, which isn’t much more than the 12 different star signs.
+I have a similar issue with the DISC personality assessment (4 types) that is often used in business settings or the Enneagram of Personality (9 types).
+Other people swear by their accuracy and usefulness in helping us to understand who we are and why we do what we do, so please feel free to check them out and see for yourself if you are interested.

 #3 – Projective Personality Assessment

-The two main projective tests used by Psychologists include the Rorschach Inkblot Test and the Thematic Apperception Test (TAT).
-The aim of these tests is to further clarify what may be going on in someone’s subconscious or outside of their awareness by assessing how they interpret vague or ambiguous inkblots or pictures.
-Because they are deliberately ambiguous, it is thought that what the individual says is actually their subconscious processes being projected onto the pictures.
+The two primary projective tests used by Psychologists include the Rorschach Inkblot Test and the Thematic Apperception Test (TAT).
+These tests aim to further clarify what may be going on in someone’s subconscious or outside of their awareness by assessing how they interpret vague or ambiguous inkblots or pictures.
+Because they are deliberately ambiguous, it is thought that what the individual says is actually their subconscious processes being projected onto the images.
 There are structured ways for these tests to be administered and scored so that the interpretations become more valid and accurate.
-However, the interpretations are still in many ways subjective, and the same client responses may be interpreted in different ways by different Psychologists, or even by the same Psychologist depending on who the client is.
-I therefore believe that projective tests can be useful, but only alongside other clinical information or forms of assessment so that a complete picture of the client can be determined.
-Other projective tools or pathways to subconscious processes that can be utilized within or outside of therapy include any creative form of expression, including drawing, painting, writing, sculpture, music, dance, and even dream interpretation and analysis.
-The interpretation of these forms of expression are even more subjective than projective tests, but can provide a nice window into who we are if we are willing to free associate and delve deeper into figuring out the potential meaning inherent in the things that we think about and do.
+However, the descriptions are still in many ways subjective, and the same client responses may be interpreted in different ways by different Psychologists, or even by the same Psychologist depending on who the client is.
+I, therefore, believe that projective tests can be useful, but only alongside other clinical information or forms of assessment so that a complete picture of the client can be determined.
+Other projective tools or pathways to mental processes that can be utilised within or outside of therapy include any creative form of expression, including drawing, painting, writing, sculpture, music, dance, and even dream interpretation and analysis.
+The interpretation of these forms of expression is even more subjective than projective tests but can provide a nice window into who we are if we are willing to free associate and delve deeper into figuring out the potential meaning inherent in the things that we think about and do.

-Once we have figured out who we are, it is then time to move onto the next big questions – “What is important to me, and what do I want to do?”
+Once we have figured out who we are, it is the time to move onto the next big questions – “What is important to me, and what do I want to do?”